Skip to main content

 NAACP CLUB 100

-This award is open to all Units, specifically for the membership chair and team that signed up at least 100 new members between May 1, 2022, and May 30, 2023.
-Members must be reported in the membership portal on or before May 31, 2023.
-Awards will be available for pickup immediately following the National Membership Luncheon on July 30, 2023.
+This award is open to all Units, for the Membership Chair and team who signed up at least 100 new members between May 1, 2023, and June 17, 2024.
+Members must be reported in the Membership Portal on or before June 17, 2024.
+Awards will be available for pick up immediately following the National Membership Luncheon on Monday, July 15, 2024.

 PRESIDENT'S CIRCLE

-This award is open to all Units, specifically for the membership chair and team that sold at least $5000 in memberships between May 1, 2022, and May 31, 2023.
-Awards will be available for pickup immediately following the National Membership Luncheon on July 30, 2023.
+This award is open to all Units and for the Membership Chair and team who sold at least $5000.00 in memberships between May 1, 2023, and June 17, 2024.
+Awards will be available for pick up immediately following the National Membership Luncheon Monday, July 15, 2024.

 ELLA JO BAKER AWARD

-The Ella Jo Baker Award will be awarded to the top three Units in each category with the highest membership percent increase between May I, 2022, and May 31, 2023:
+The Ella Jo Baker Award will be awarded to the top three Units in each category with the highest membership percent increase between May 1, 2023, and June 17, 2024.
+Five awards will be presented during the National Membership Luncheon Monday, July 15, 2024:

 • Units that started with 100 or less.